27 Soft Food Ideas That Will Leave You Feeling Full And Satisfied

 As much as peanut butter goes with jelly, it also works as a savory food, whether by the spoonful or as an ingredient in soups, stews, and chilis.
 It can easily be added to smoothly pureed soups for a nutritional punch — requiring no chewing, only swallowing.
 Not sure how to use peanut butter as a savory food ingredient?
 Start with this recipe for curried peanut squash soup and see what it inspires.

-Grits and Polenta
+Grits and polenta

 Both grits and polenta are porridges made from coarsely ground corn (as opposed to cornmeal, which is ground more finely).
 Both taste richly of corn flavor, making for a satisfying hot cereal at breakfast time.
 At the same time, both grits and polenta work really well as a blank canvas for other, more richly flavored foods — in much the same way that mashed potatoes, pasta, or rice can.
 The primary difference between grits and polenta is cultural.
-As Southern Living notes, while Italians are the polenta masters, Southerners have laid claim to grits and made them their own.
+While Italians are the polenta masters, Southerners have laid claim to grits and made them their own.
 So, whereas you might see polenta served with osso bucco at an Italian bistro, you'll see grits served with creole shrimp at a Southern restaurant.

 In addition, polenta is usually yellow — having been made with ground yellow corn, as opposed to the ground white corn that most grits are made from.
 And whereas grits are almost always served as a porridge, polenta can be served as a porridge or formed into soft cakes.
 Both blend well with cheese, in the same way that arborio rice does.
 This cheese grits recipe, for example, would work equally well if made with polenta, rather than with grits.